 The key to stopping a cold sore quickly is to treat it the moment you notice symptoms.
 While it’s rarely possible to completely avoid a cold sore, treating it before it develops into a larger sore is a good way to limit its development and deal with a smaller, less obvious sore.

-In a best case scenario, treating a cold sore early prevents it from opening it all, meaning there won’t be any visible sore.
+In a best-case scenario, treating a cold sore early prevents it from developing into a full-on sore.

-In a worst case scenario, even if you act a little bit too late in treating the cold sore, you’ll still speed up the healing process.
+In a worst-case scenario, even if you act a little too late in treating the cold sore, you’ll still speed up the healing process.

 Because of this, it’s important to be aware of the initial warning signs of a cold sore.
 The faster you can act once you notice these symptoms, the less time the cold sore will have to break out and affect your lips, gums and mouth.

 If you’ve noticed the warning signs above and think a cold sore is developing on or around your lips, it’s important to take action as promptly as possible.
-The faster you treat the cold sore, the shorter it will usually stick around once (or if) it opens.
+The faster you treat the cold sore, the shorter it will usually stick around once (or if) it pops up.